stalder-n/lrp2p-go/README.md

 ### Window Size of the SND and RCV buffer

 The buffer size needs to be at least as large as the [BDP](https://en.wikipedia.org/wiki/Bandwidth-delay_product).
 TCP can increase the window size of to 1'073'725'440 and is measured in bytes.
-ATP measures in packets, and a packet size of 1400 is assumed.
+LRP2P measures in packets, and a packet size of 1400 is assumed.

 To allow a 100Gibt/s over a sattelite link with 600ms RTT one has:

 ```
 100'000'000'000 x 0.6 / 8 = 7.5 GByte
 ```

 which means that 7.5GB can be in transit.
 The number of packets is ~5.3mio assuming packet size of 1400.
 Thus, 23bit would fit, and therefore we chose 24bit, 3 bytes to store the window size.